Get an instant quote

 Tightest Tolerance Achievable with CNC — For very specialized parts like surgical equipment and implants, certain CNC shops equipped with advanced machines and techniques can achieve extremely tight tolerances, ranging from ±0.0002″ (0.00508 mm) to ±0.0005″ (0.0127 mm).
 However, it is quite rare to require such extreme precision.

-Part geometries and machining processes can vary significantly from project to project, so tolerances can be specified using different systems, including:
+Part geometries and machining processes can vary significantly from project to project, so tolerances can be specified using different systems ad not just the standard ±0.x mm format.

 Unilateral Tolerance:

-In a unilateral tolerance, the basic size of the component is the same as either the upper limit or the lower limit, and the permissible variation is only in one direction—either entirely positive or entirely negative, but not both.
-For example, if a shaft has a basic diameter of 10 mm and a unilateral tolerance of +1mm, the tolerance could be +1/0 (acceptable range: 10 mm to 11 mm) but not 0/–1 (acceptable range: 9 mm to 10 mm), and vice versa.
+In a unilateral tolerance, the basic size of the component is the same as either the upper limit or the lower limit, and the permissible variation is only in one direction—either entirely positive or entirely negative, but never both.
+For example, if a pin has a basic diameter of 1.25 mm and a unilateral tolerance of +0.1 mm, the acceptable dimension would range from 1.25 mm to 1.35 mm.
+Any value below 1.25 mm or above 1.35 mm is out of tolerance.

 Unilateral tolerance in machining in 2D engineering drawing